-SharePoint document links are only available to recipients that have access to the SharePoint library, and have sufficient permissions to view the document.
+SharePoint document/item links are only available to recipients that have access to the SharePoint library, and have sufficient permissions to view the document/item.

-To attach a SharePoint document to an e-mail message:
+To attach a SharePoint item to an email message:

 Select one of these methods:

-- Drag a SharePoint document to an outgoing e-mail message to attach it.
-By default, a document
+Drag one or more SharePoint documents/items/document libraries/sites to an outgoing email message to attach it.
+By default, a

-is created when you drag a document from the sidebar.
+is created when you drag a SharePoint item from the sidebar.

-You can change the default drag-and-drop action in the application preferences.
+You can change the default drag-and-drop action in the application options.

-Right-click a document in the sidebar and select the Copy command menu; then paste the document, link, or URL into the e-mail message body.
+Select one or more SharePoint items.
+Right-click and select one of the Copy commands.
+Paste the document, link, or address into the email message body.

 Use the Copy command menu to: